peter-evans/create-pull-request/README.md

 If there are files or directories you want to ignore you can simply add them to a `.gitignore` file at the root of your repository.
 The action will respect this file.

-## Examples
+## Reference Example

-This first example workflow is a reference example that sets all the main environment variables.
+This workflow is a reference example that sets all the main environment variables.
-See further examples below for more realistic use cases.
+See [examples](examples.md) for more realistic use cases.

 ```yml
 name: Create Pull Request